vexip-ui/vexip-ui/docs/en-US/component/affix.md

 ### Fixed Position

-Change the fixed position of an element with the attribute `position`.
+Change the fixed position of an element with the `position` prop.

 :::